Dóra Dávid

 Dóra Dávid (born 14 March 1985) is a Hungarian politician of the Tisza Party who was elected member of the European Parliament in 2024.

 Early life and career

-Dávid was born in Pécs and has lived in London since the age of 16.
+Dávid was born in Pécs and has lived in London since 2001.
 She graduated from King's College London and the University of Cambridge, and studied German at Heidelberg University with an Erasmus scholarship.
 After interning and volunteering for the European Commission and the United Nations, she worked as legal advisor to the Jamie Oliver Group, StubHub and Meta.